TheStalkerDen/first-course-game/README.md

 # first-course-game
-It is a game that was created to complete my university home task in programming-2 in 2018
+It is a game that was created to complete my university home task in programming-2 in 2018.
+The game was created by using SFML.

 # Technical task
 ## ua